 Consider a target audience that is somewhere in between.
 On one end, you have a small business owner willing to invest in rebranding.
 On the other, an individual ready to pay well to develop a personal brand.

 The bottom line is that you should define your target audience based on the value you attach to your services — but try not to make it too narrow.
 Instead, have a range of clients so you have experience working with people from different industries.
-Doing so also helps to develop your design and customer service skills, while adding diversity to your portfolio.
+Doing so also helps to develop your design sense and customer service skills, while adding diversity to your portfolio.

 WHAT SERVICES ARE YOU PROVIDING?